tutek1/DTLabs/10_VFX/lab10.md

     - This makes the transparent and non-transparent parts more equal.

-This should be the resulting look:
+Here is the resulting look:

 <img src="img/ScanlinesDone.png" width="300"/>